Seminole State Fast Facts

 Total*

-*Total headcount and enrollments do not equal the sum of the campuses as students take courses on more than one campus.
+*Total headcount does not equal the sum of the campuses as students can take courses on more than one campus.

 Program